All Products

 Specify query conditions

-You can specify table-level parameters to query data, such as the maximum number of data versions, the columns to be queried, and the time range within which you want to query data.
+You can specify table-level parameters to query data, such as the maximum number of data versions, the columns that you want to query, and the time range within which you want to query data.

-// Query data of a maximum of 10 versions in the col1 column of the specified table within previous 60 seconds.
+// Query data of up to 10 versions in the col1 column of the specified table within the previous 60 seconds.

 // Specify the name of the data table.